algorand/go-algorand/data/transactions/logic/README.md

 "`//`" prefixes a line comment.

-## Constants and Psuedo-Ops
+## Constants and Pseudo-Ops

-A few psuedo-ops simplify writing code. `int` and `byte` and `addr` followed by a constant record the constant to a `intcblock` or `bytecblock` at the beginning of code and insert an `intc` or `bytec` reference where the instruction appears to load that value. `addr` parses an Algorand account address base32 and converts it to a regular bytes constant.
+A few pseudo-ops simplify writing code. `int` and `byte` and `addr` followed by a constant record the constant to a `intcblock` or `bytecblock` at the beginning of code and insert an `intc` or `bytec` reference where the instruction appears to load that value. `addr` parses an Algorand account address base32 and converts it to a regular bytes constant.

 `byte` constants are:
 ```